-The Process of Hydrocodone Detox
+The Process Of Hydrocodone Detox

-The majority of Hydrocodone detox regimens operate under the tapering-off method, by which a medical practitioner will taper down dosages of Hydrocodone over the course of a few days until use stops completely.
+The majority of Hydrocodone detox regimens operate under the tapering off method, by which a medical practitioner will taper down dosages of Hydrocodone over the course of a few days until use stops completely.
 Hydrocodone is slowly weaned out of the body in a controlled way, which reduces an individual’s physical dependence on the drug and lessens the severity of withdrawal.
-Detox should always be performed under the supervision of a medical professional, and a person suffering from an opioid addiction should never attempt to quit “cold turkey,” or abruptly stop taking the drug after prolonged and consistent use, as this will worsen symptoms of withdrawal.
+Detox should always be performed under the supervision of a medical professional, and a person suffering from an Opioid addiction should never attempt to quit “cold turkey,” or abruptly stop taking the drug after prolonged and consistent use, as this will worsen symptoms of withdrawal.
 A Hydrocodone detox program generally lasts about a week and works first to stabilize an individual physically.

-Withdrawal and the Detox Process
+Withdrawal And The Detox Process

-When a person is dependent on an opioid drug such as Hydrocodone, the sudden removal of it can have distressing mental and physical consequences as the body works to recover.
+When a person is dependent on an Opioid drug such as Hydrocodone, the sudden removal of it can have distressing mental and physical consequences as the body works to recover.
 This phase is known as withdrawal.
-The amount of time an individual took Hydrocodone, as well as the dose and exact formulation of the drug, effects the severity and timeline of withdrawal that a person will experience.
+The amount of time an individual took Hydrocodone, as well as the dose and exact formulation of the drug, affects the severity and timeline of withdrawal that a person will experience.